ranbirbogal/intershop-pwa/docs/styling-behavior.md

 ## Bootstrap Integration

-The styling integration is configured in the _\\src\\themes\\main.scss_ of the project where Bootstrap together with the customizations is configured.
+The styling integration is configured in the _/src/themes/main.scss_ of the project where Bootstrap together with the customizations is configured.

 Instead of the Bootstrap 3 Glyphicons the current styling uses free solid icons of [Font Awesome](https://fontawesome.com/).